 That's when the anxiety sets in.
 You suddenly think about the cocktail parties, the welcome keynotes, the lunch breaks -- any time it's awkward to be alone -- and suddenly, that solo trip doesn't feel so exciting after all.

 The good news is there are lots of things you can do to make being a lone wolf much more enjoyable.
 Below are some of my team's favorite things to do when they're flying solo at a conference.
+(P.S. - Still need convincing before you register for INBOUND this year?
+Take this handy quiz.)

 1) Lean into your "weak ties."